fazaghifari/BayesianOptTools/README.md

 # Required packages
 BayesianOptTools depends on these modules: numpy, scipy, sk-learn and CMA-ES.

-# Usage
+# Quick Examples
 The demo codes are available in the main folder.
+KrigDemo.py is a demo script for creating surrogate model for Branin test function. uncMOBOdemo.py is a demo script for performing unconstrained multi-objective optimization for Schaffer test function. uncSOBOdemo.py is a demo script for performing unconstrained single objective optimization for Branin test function.

 # Contact
 The original program was written by Pramudita Satria Palar, Kemas Zakaria, Ghifari Adam Faza, and is maintained by Aerodynamics Research Group ITB.